-- 1) There are ethical and economical methods and tools to improve the resilience of rail and metro infrastructure to combined physical any cyber threats. - 2) Increasing digitalisation will raise both the potential number of physical any cyber threats and also their likelihood of occurrence, depending on the mitigation measures implemented or not. - 3) SAFETY4RAILS will develop and demonstrate a set of tools to improve the resilience of rail and metro infrastructure to combined physical any cyber threats at pilot rail and metro sites. - 4) The project is an innovation project supported by the European Union through the H2020 programme. - 5) It runs for 2 years from October 2020 to September 2022. - 6) It has 29 interdisciplinary partners (31 in the future). - 7) It starts with 17 tools with potential to improve the resilience of rail and metro infrastructure to combined physical any cyber threats which are not yet products but which have a high technology readiness level. - 8) The technology readiness levels of the tools will be increased and they will be combined in a modular platform, the SAFETY4RAILS Information System (S4RIS), for testing at pilot sites. - 9) The individual tools can contribute to the different steps within a resilience cycle of e.g. identification, protection, detection, response and recovery. - 10) The project will carry out its work and develop tools which are legally and ethically compatible with European law and societal values such as the rule of law and civil liberty - 11) There are many opportunities for those stakeholders identified in our target audiences to learn about the project and to contribute to it with their input which we very much value and welcome.
+- 1) There are ethical and economical methods and tools to improve the resilience of rail and metro infrastructures to address combined physical and cyber threats. - 2) Increasing digitalisation will raise both the potential number of physical any cyber threats and also their likelihood, depending on whether the mitigation measures are implemented or not. - 3) SAFETY4RAILS will develop and demonstrate a set of tools to improve the resilience of rail and metro infrastructure against combined physical and cyber threats at the pilot rail and metro sites. - 4) The project is an innovation project supported by the European Union through the H2020 programme. - 5) It runs for 2 years from October 2020 to September 2022. - 6) It has 29 interdisciplinary partners (31 in the future). - 7) It starts with 17 tools with the potential to improve the resilience of rail and metro infrastructure against combined physical and cyber threats which are not yet products but which have a high technology readiness level. - 8) The technology readiness levels of the tools will be increased and they will be combined in a modular platform, the SAFETY4RAILS Information System (S4RIS), for testing at pilot sites. - 9) The individual tools can contribute to the different steps within a resilience cycle e.g. identification, protection, detection, response and recovery. - 10) The project will carry out its work and develop tools which are legally and ethically compatible with European law and societal values such as the rule of law and civil liberty - 11) There are many opportunities for those stakeholders identified in our target audiences to learn about the project and to contribute to it with their input which we very much value and welcome.